Analysis | The political winners and losers of the coronavirus relief negotiations in Congress

 Biden is not done, though.
 He has said this $900 billion is a good down payment.
 The harder part will come when he’s president, when he needs to convince Republicans they need to spend even more.

-Sen. Patrick J. Toomey (R-Pa.): Nearly every senator wanted to be in the position Toomey was at the end of negotiations: successfully injecting his demands into them.
-By this weekend, negotiators were saying that Toomey’s demand to restrict the Federal Reserve’s ability to lend money in an emergency was the main sticking point.
-It meant they were taking his proposal seriously, even if it made Toomey a target among Democrats who accused him of holding this legislation up.
+Sen. Patrick J. Toomey (R-Pa.): Nearly every senator wanted to be in the position Toomey was in at the end of negotiations, successfully injecting his demands into them.
+By this past weekend, negotiators were saying that Toomey’s demand to restrict the Federal Reserve’s ability to lend money in an emergency was the main sticking point.
+It meant they were taking his proposal seriously, even if it made Toomey a target of Democrats who accused him of holding this legislation up.

-In the end, Toomey backed off some of his request, but he did get some limits on what the Federal Reserve can do in this pandemic to help.
-After it was agreed to, he acknowledged he went big and ended up getting pretty much exactly what he wanted.
+In the end, Toomey backed off some of his request, but he did get some limits on what the Fed can do in this pandemic to help.
+After they were agreed to, he acknowledged he went big and ended up getting pretty much exactly what he wanted.

 Losers

 Democrats — for now: Pelosi spent this spring and summer saying Democrats wouldn’t take less than $3 trillion.
 The House under her leadership even passed a bill for that amount.
 Then she came down to $2 trillion.
-Now, she’ll be guiding Democrats to vote for a bill that has less than $1 trillion in help, and it doesn’t have the one thing they had spent the intervening months demanding: money for state and local governments, which are laying off workers and struggling to provide essential services in this pandemic.
+Now, she’ll be guiding Democrats to vote for a bill that has less than $1 trillion in help, and it doesn’t have the one thing they had spent the intervening months demanding — money for state and local governments, which are laying off workers and struggling to provide essential services in this pandemic.

 But Democrats believe they’ll have another shot to get what they want in a month or two, after Biden takes office.
-Certainly having their party control the White House will give them some leverage.
-William Hoagland, a former Senate GOP aide now with the Bipartisan Policy Center, said he does believe that Biden will manage to pull across another coronavirus relief bill in his first 100 days.
+Certainly having their party controlling the White House will give them some leverage.
+William Hoagland, a former Senate GOP aide now with the Bipartisan Policy Center, said he thinks Biden will manage to pull across another coronavirus relief bill in his first 100 days.

 Senate Majority Leader Mitch McConnell (R-Ky.) — for now: It’s a similar story for him.
 He started saying back in spring that his “red line” was protecting businesses from getting sued if an employee or customer gets sick.
 He’s framed the risk of lawsuits as a second pandemic, although businesses across the nation have been open in some form for months and the data has yet to bear that out.
 McConnell will be shepherding a bill through the Republican-controlled Senate without any of those protections.

-But expect him to double down hard on getting those protections next year, especially if he stays in the top Senate position if Republicans win at least one Senate runoff in Georgia in January.
+But expect him to double down hard on getting those protections next year, especially if Republicans win at least one Senate runoff in Georgia in January and he remains majority leader.

+“If there is another coronavirus relief bill after the first of the year, I’m going to insist that liability protection for these universities and health care providers is a part of it,” he said on Fox News on Monday.

 State and local governments: Even though it was Democrats in Congress mostly calling for aid (with Republicans saying they thought it was a bailout for blue states), the request from back home was bipartisan.
-Larry Hogan is the Republican governor of Maryland and was co-chair of the National Governors Association this year.
-Since this spring, he’s asked Congress for $500 billion to help states provide essential services in this pandemic.
+Gov. Larry Hogan of Maryland was chair of the National Governors Association for much of this year.
+Since this spring, he has asked Congress for $500 billion to help states provide essential services in the pandemic.
 They didn’t get it.

-Gov. Andrew M. Cuomo (D-N.Y.), also co-chair of the governor’s association, put it more bluntly in a letter to Trump about not getting state aid in this legislation: “This is just dumb — with the COVID numbers exploding, Republican states will also need help.
+Gov. Andrew M. Cuomo (D-N.Y.), the current chair, put it bluntly in a letter to Trump about not getting state aid in this legislation: “This is just dumb — with the COVID numbers exploding, Republican states will also need help.
 COVID rates will keep rising for weeks, and the Republican states are already suffering.”

-Fiscal conservatives: There are a sizable number of Senate Republicans who for months haven’t thought any money whatsoever was necessary to spend on the pandemic, largely because doing so would increase government debt.
-That stands in contrast, though, to the fact debt increased by record levels under the Trump administration and Republicans in Congress.
+Fiscal conservatives: There are a sizable number of Senate Republicans who for months have argued that no new pandemic spending is necessary, largely because it would increase government debt.
+That stands in contrast, though, to the fact that debt increased by record levels under the Trump administration and Republicans in Congress.
 Their fight to curb spending now, in a pandemic, is not a winning one so far.